HONORS PROGRAM THEME: THE COMMON GOOD

 HONORS PROGRAM CAPSTONE EXPERIENCE

 All Honors students complete a capstone experience in their senior year.
 In addition, the Honors Program senior seminar brings the entire graduating class back together in the spring semester to present and discuss their various senior projects and the relevance of these projects to the common good.
 The seminar provides an opportunity for students to reflect on their roles as scholars, practitioners, and citizens of a global community.

 HONORS PROGRAM CULTURAL EVENTS

 Honors Program students receive admission to a wide variety of enriching events in New York City, from Broadway shows to live poetry competitions.
 One of the great benefits of participating in these events is the opportunity for off-campus fellowship with students and program faculty.
 Students must attend three Honors Program cultural events per year.
-Click here to see a selection of this year's cultural events.
+Click here to see a selection of past cultural events.